Mala2/MouDio/README.md

 10- add resetFunc() after touching the middle TAP more than 10s

-11- get the header file for the TAS5825M to act as stereo
+11- get the header file for the TAS5825M to act as  Dual stereo 2.2

 🔴 **To be continued
 	<p align="center">